mmedoo/mmedoo/README.md

 # 💫 About Me

-## 🔭 I’m currently working on Full Stack projects.<br>👯 I’m looking to collaborate on Web Applications.
+## 🔭 I’m currently working on Full Stack projects 🔭 <br>👯 I’m looking to collaborate on Web Applications 👯